 A study by Xu et al. (2006) found that Orius insidiosus can suppress populations of the two-spotted spider mite, Tetranychus urticae Koch (Arachnida: Acari: Tetranychidae), on bean plants.
 Suppression of the two-spotted spider mite was achieved when two bugs were released for control of an initial density of 40 spider mites.
 Orius insidiosus is also an important predator of soybean aphid, Aphis glycines (Hemiptera: Aphididae) in soybean fields (Lattin 1999).

-Applications of most broad spectrum insecticides, such as pyrethroids, neonicotinoids, organophosphates, and carbamates, eliminate Orius insidiosus populations (Funderburk et al. 2000).
+Applications of most broad-spectrum insecticides, such as pyrethroids, neonicotinoids, organophosphates, and carbamates, eliminate Orius insidiosus populations (Funderburk et al. 2000).
 However, Orius insidiosus can be conserved through the careful use of reduced-risk insecticides and the adoption of economic thresholds rather than preventative insecticide applications (Funderburk et al. 2000, Demirozer et al. 2012).
 In addition, maintaining beneficial plant habitats and refugia plantings that serve as hosts for Orius insidiosus can also help increase and maintain populations (Funderburk 2009, Demirozer et al. 2012).
 For instance, the common Spanish needle Bidens alba as well as coreopsis have been found to be good food sources for Orius and can increase density of the predator in the field.